-Upon reception of a timing advance command, the UE shall adjust uplink transmission timing for NPUSCH, and SR if configured with higher layer parameter sr-WithoutHARQ-ACK-Config, based on the received timing advance command.
+Upon reception of a timing advance command, the UE shall adjust uplink transmission timing for NPUSCH, and SR if configured with higher layer parameter sr-WithoutHARQ-ACK-Config, and NPRACH if configured with higher layer parameter ul-TransmissionExtensionEnabled, based on the received timing advance command.

 The timing advance command indicates the change of the uplink timing relative to the current uplink timing as multiples of 16.
 The start timing of the random access preamble is specified in [3].